nu113d/AnonGPS/README.md

 1. Download the latest APK from the [releases page](https://github.com/nu113d/AnonGPS/releases).
 2. Enable installation from unknown sources in your Android device settings.
-3. Install the APK on your Android device.
+3. Install the APK.

 If you want to build the app from source on Android Studio (only for testing), clone the repository, open the project and setup a [Firebase Realtime Database](https://firebase.google.com/docs/android/setup#console) for this project.
 Inside the database add a path named ``devices``.
 This is where every new device is saved with its corresponding UUID.

 # Contributions
 If you find any bugs, problems or have a proposal for improvements feel free to open an issue.
+*(This is my first completed Android project so any feedback is useful)*

 ## TODO
 - Improve UI